 What is the Importance of Content Similarity and Comprehensiveness Across Different Languages for Multilingual SEO?

 The content similarity is the similar string and information count between different versions.
 Content similarity can be affected by the sentence structure, and also content section order, length, or included entities, attributes, and facts.
 Comprehensiveness Across different languages is the process of making a website comprehensive for every language for the same topic.
-It is related to the Topical Authority, but using the same section order, sentence structure, facts, and attributes are important to match this content.
+It is related to the Topical Authority, but using the same section order, sentence structure, facts, and attributes is important to match this content.

 A normal translation between the different languages for the same content might not be perceived as similar and comprehensive at the same level.
 A translation for a language might be bad, and Quality Assignment Effect for Alternate Versions and Section Effects can create a problem for the source.
-To prevent this situation, the content should include the same facts, prepositions, entities, entity relations, attributes, questions, headings across all the languages, and it should protect its comprehensiveness.
+To prevent this situation, the content should include the same facts, prepositions, entities, entity relations, attributes, questions, and headings across all the languages, and it should protect its comprehensiveness.

 What is the Importance of Language Change Transition for Multilingual SEO?

-Language Change Transition is the process of transition or navigation between different language versions of a website for the specific content piece.
+Language Change Transition is the process of transition or navigation between different language versions of a website for a specific content piece.
 If a user reads the “cat anatomy” from the French version of the website when they use the language change button from a visible point for the English language, they shouldn’t be navigated to the “cat features” article.
 The title, description, and headings, heading count, the order should follow the same order.
 And, finding the language change button shouldn’t be hard.

 What is the Importance of External and Internal Anchor Texts (Link Text) Across Different Languages for Multilingual SEO?